 Sense of self-esteem

-Hair thinning in men can usually be effectively addressed with a tailored hair loss treatment course which will typically make use of two clinically-proven drugs – finasteride 1mg and minoxidil – which, when used in combination, are able to inhibit production of the hormone dihydrotestosterone, or DHT.
-This testosterone by-product causes gradually thinning hair and/or a receding hairline in men with an active genetic predisposition.
-The treatment can also encourage new hair regrowth.
+Hair thinning in men can usually be effectively addressed with a tailored hair loss treatment course which will typically make use of two clinically-proven drugs finasteride 1mg and minoxidil which, when used alone or in combination, are known to encourage hair growth and inhibit production of the hormone dihydrotestosterone, or DHT

-Additionally, all flap surgery really does is change the placement of the hairline; as with a hair transplant operation, it would also need an ongoing course of male pattern hair loss treatment to help in preventing baldness.
+Additionally, all flap surgery really does is change the placement of the hairline; as with a hair transplant operation, where the person has an active case of androgenetic alopecia, an ongoing course of male pattern hair loss treatment would also be necessary to help in preventing baldness